starandtina/frontend-interview-questions/README.md

 * Merge sort has a complexity of O(n*log n), making it one of the more efficient sorting algorithms available, also it's a stable sort.
 That's why Firefox and Safari use merge sort for their implementation of `Array.prototype.sort()`.
 Please implement `Array.prototype.sort()` using merge sort.
 * Binary search implementation in JavaScript.
 * Define a function that returns n lines of [Pascal’s Triangle](https://en.wikipedia.org/wiki/Pascal%27s_triangle).
-* Use recursion to log a fibonacci sequence of n length.
+* Use recursion to log a Fibonacci sequence of n length.
 (Notice: only need to log instead of calculating the result)

   ~~~JavaScript
   function fib(depth, n1, n2) {